ragonscreen/frontend_mentor-results_summary_component/README.md

 ### What I learned

-CSS does not support transitions for linear gradient.
-To get around this, I used a pseudo element (::before) beneath my button element, with an opacity of 0 which contained the gradient I wanted to transition to.
-Then I added a transition to the opacity from 0 to 1 at hover and focus states.
+CSS does not support transitions for `linear-gradient`.
+To get around this, I used a pseudo element (`::before`) beneath my button element, with an `opacity` of 0 which contained the gradient I wanted to transition to.
+Then I added a `transition` to the opacity from 0 to 1 at `hover` and `focus` states.

 ```html
 <button id="summary__continue">Continue</button>